Nannies can either be engaged as employees or independent contractors. If employing directly below outlines some of your

 - As the employer it is your obligation to ensure your nanny has a valid Blue Card or support your Nanny's application.

-- Salary and tax: You have to provide pay advice records and PAYG payment summaries and submit PAYG tax.
+- Salary and tax: Employers need to provide a tax dec form to the nanny and you must register to withhold tax.
+PAYG application form provided.
+You have to provide pay advice records and PAYG payment summaries and submit PAYG tax.
+To estimate how much tax to withhold each pay period click on the calculator.

 - Have an agreement in place between you and the Nanny that states working conditions.
 Mini will provide you with a rough guide agreement contract.

 - Refer to Fair Work website to ensure your obligations are being met.

 - Superannuation: If the nanny works over 30 hours per week and is paid $450 or more (before tax) in a calendar month, you have to pay super - 9.5% on top of their wages.
 You pay super no matter whether the employee is full time, part time or casual.
 You have to pay super for some contractors, even if they quote an Australian business number (ABN).

 - Insurance: It’s strongly recommended that you have insurance that covers domestic employees in the event of injury in the workplace (your home).
 In QLD Household worker insurance is only $50 and covers you for 2 years.
 Legislation on insurance requirements varies between the different states.

 - Family car: If the Nanny is going to drive the family car you will need to consider your insurance policy.